khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

 - for more about this vuln, please check the References !

-### The Story Unfolds: The Journey Begins :sparkles: !!
+### The Story Unfolds: The Journey Begins ✨ !!

-so During my :mag_right: of the Swagger-ui application, that I found via shodan by using specific Dorks!
+so During my 🔎 of the Swagger-ui application, that I found via shodan by using specific Dorks!
 Here are a few dorks that you can use to search in Shodan for Swagger-UI:

 ```
 "Swagger-UI"